defactor-com/documentation/docs/back-end-api/erc20CollateralToken/graphql.md

 ### `Calculate Collateral Token Amount`

-Retrieves the amount of collateral token required for borrowing.
+Retrieves the amount of collateral token required for borrowing the indicated amount in `usdc` from the pool.

 **HTTP Request Method**: POST

 **Roles**: Guest

 **GraphQL URL**: `{{BASE_URL}}/v1/graphql`